pulumi/pulumi-hugo/themes/default/content/docs/guides/adopting/from_kubernetes.md

 ### Emulating Helm Charts With Chart Resources

-With the [Helm V2]({{< relref "/registry/packages/kubernetes/api-docs/helm/v2/release" >}}) and [Helm V3]({{< relref "/registry/packages/kubernetes/api-docs/helm/v3/release" >}}) chart resources, Pulumi renders the templates and applies them directly, much like with `ConfigFile` and `ConfigGroup` shown earlier, which means all provisioning happens client-side using your Kubernetes authentication setup without needing a server-side component such as Tiller (for Helm V2).
+With the [Helm V3]({{< relref "/registry/packages/kubernetes/api-docs/helm/v3/release" >}}) chart resources, Pulumi renders the templates and applies them directly, much like with `ConfigFile` and `ConfigGroup` shown earlier, which means all provisioning happens client-side using your Kubernetes authentication setup without needing a server-side component.

 The `Chart` resource type provides a number of options to control where to fetch the chart's contents from.
 This includes: